James Hall Brookes: Family

 In 1854, after returning from his brief study at Princeton Theological Seminary and accepting the call to ministry at First Presbyterian Church of Dayton, Ohio, Brookes married Susan Ann Oliver.
 They had five daughters.
 Etta Oliver Brookes lived from 1856 to 1872.
 Susan Mary Brookes (1861–1936) married Selden P. Spencer, who became a U.S. Senator.
 Sarah Lacy Brookes (1864–1886) married Ethelbert Dudley Warfield, who became president of Miami University.
 Judith Bertha Brookes (1866–1905) married Harry French Knight, a St. Louis financier.
 Olive J. Brookes (1872–1930) married David Riddle Williams who authored the 1897 James H. Brookes: A Memoir.
 Olive's second husband was Rev. Harris H. Gregg.
 Brookes died in 1897 on Easter Sunday; his wife, Susan, died in 1910.
 Brookes and his wife, along with all of their children except Judith, are buried at Bellefontaine Cemetery, Saint Louis, Missouri.

 Brookes Bible College

 The Saint Louis Bible Training School for Lay Workers was established in Saint Louis in 1909.
 Subsequently, the school was renamed in honor of Brookes.
 It was known as Brookes Bible Institute for many years.
 Following its accreditation, the name was changed to Brookes Bible College.
-The college is now located in Saint Ann, Missouri, a suburb of Saint Louis.
+The college continues to operate today in St. Louis, Missouri.